AIBIAlab/AIBIAlab.github.io/README.md

 # AIBIA Lab

-The Laboratory of Artificial Intelligence Applied to Bioinformatics (AIBIA) is linked to the Graduate Program in Bionformatics of Federal University of Paraná (UFPR).
+The Artificial Intelligence Applied to Bioinformatics Laboratory (AIBIA) is linked to the Graduate Program in Bionformatics of Federal University of Paraná (UFPR).

 More information at: